maskiran/taurus/docs/test_module.md

 The parameters are defined at a module (test case file) level.
 So all the test case functions in the same file have access to parameters

 # Test Module Setup (Init/Setup function for the whole module)
-This function is used to run a init/setup function once before running any test cases.
+This function is used to run a init/setup function **once** before running any test cases.
 This could used to do an initialization, like installing packages, or setting up a topology.
 The output of the module setup function is available to all the test case functions as **tc.test_module_setup_output**

-The function must be defined as **def test_module_setup(tc: TestCase)**
+Define the function as:

 ```python
 def test_module_setup(tc: TestCase):